 If you are a professional groomer, we would love to hear of any other tips you can provide on grooming Cocker Spaniels.

-If you are a Cocker Spaniel parent and want to take care of all of his grooming yourself, be assured that there are lots of tools and guides like this one to help you.
-With a little practice, you are sure to get bitten by the grooming bug – and you will be well on your way to becoming a talented groomer!
+On the other hand, if you are a Cocker Spaniel parent and want to take care of all of his grooming yourself, be assured that there are lots of tools and guides like this one to help you.
+With a little practice, you are sure to get bitten by the grooming bug - and you will be well on your way to becoming a talented groomer!

 Cocker Spaniel Gifts